Yes, they can occassionally drink goat milk as long as their tummies can handle it.

-The long answer: Just like cow milk, goat milk can do more harm to your cat than good.
-The reason behind it is that adult cats cannot process the carbohydrate found in goat milk due to the lack of lactase in their digestive system.
+Compared to cow milk, goat milk is a safer alternative for cat parents looking for milk options to give their pets.
+Nevertheless, it should be given with your veterinarian’s guidance and consent.
+This is because most adult cats cannot process the lactose found in goat milk.
 Even young kittens that produce lactase in their stomachs will not be able to handle the high amount of lactose found in goat milk.
-Aside from that, goat milk does not have the right levels of protein and fat needed by cats.
+In addition, goat milk does not have the right levels of protein and fat needed by cats to thrive.